New International Economic Order: Antecedent international economic order

+Emergence of a proposal for change

 The idea of a new international economic order emerged from the experiences of decolonization after the Second World War.
 Newly decolonized countries gained political sovereignty but "felt that their de jure political colonization ended only to be replaced by a de facto economic colonization."
 This mission to achieve a more equitable international system was motivated also by increasing inequality in the share of global national income between developed and underdeveloped countries, which more than doubled between 1938 and 1966.
 From its beginnings in 1964, the United Nations Conference on Trade and Development (UNCTAD), along with the associated Group of 77 and the Non-Aligned Movement, was the central forum for discussions of the NIEO.

 Key themes of the NIEO included both sovereign equality and the right of self-determination, especially when it comes to sovereignty over natural resources.
 Another key theme was the need for a new commodity order through international commodity agreements and a common fund for commodity price stabilization.
 Restructuring international trade was also central as a means to improve developing countries' terms of trade, such as by diversifying developing economies through industrialization, integrating developing countries economies into regional free trade blocs like the Caribbean Community, reducing developed-country tariffs and other obstacles to free trade, expanding generalized trade preferences, and designing other agreements to reduce trade barriers.
 These proposals to restructure the international economic system also sought to reform the Bretton Woods system, which had benefited the leading states that had created it – especially the United States.
 This set of proposals proclaimed that facilitating the rate of economic development and market share among developing countries will fight global issues such as hunger and despair more effectively than the current focus on philanthropy and development aid.
 This advocacy among nations of the Non-Aligned Movement can also be understood as an extension of the decolonization movement that was present in many developing countries during that time.
 In this perspective, political and economic equity were perceived as a metric to measure the success of independence movements and completing the decolonization process.